belarbi2733/notrack-privacy/README.md

 ## 💬 What is this?
-notrack-privacy is a project that used an open source solution called Squid as proxy.
+`notrack-privacy` is a project that used an open source solution called Squid as proxy to stop `GAFAM`to track you and collect your data.

-The idea is to use Firefox as browser and use the extension Firefox container.
+The idea is to use Firefox as browser and the extension [Firefox container](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/).

 You can create a new container called GAFAM.
-When you open one of this website, they will be opened in the GAFAM container but we will a proxy so they will not have the real ip adresse.
+When you open one of this website (Google, Amzaon, etc.), they will be opened in the GAFAM container over a [proxy](https://en.wikipedia.org/wiki/Proxy_server), so they will not have your real ip adresse.

-We will our proxy server using docker.
-The proxy will be used within username and password.
+We will host our proxy server using docker.
+The proxy will be used within `username` and `password`.

 ## Show your support